scala/docs.scala-lang/_overviews/scala3-book/methods-main-methods.md

 - It creates a class named `f` in the package where the `@main` method was found.
 - The class has a static method `main` with the usual signature of a Java `main` method: it takes an `Array[String]` as argument and returns `Unit`.
-- The generated `main` method calls method `f` with arguments converted using methods in the `scala.util.CommandLineParser` object.
+- The generated `main` method calls method `f` with arguments converted using methods in the `scala.util.CommandLineParser.FromString` object.

 For instance, the `happyBirthday` method above generates additional code equivalent to the following class: